 Most tax experts consider tax-loss harvesting a waste of time for those in low tax brackets.
 Unless you have over $50,000 in stocks, tax-loss harvesting will probably be a waste of time for you.
 Paying the taxes will probably be cheaper and easier than tax-loss harvesting for most investors.

 The unusual activity associated with tax-loss harvesting could attract IRS attention and lead to an audit.
 Thus, tax-loss harvesting can lead to IRS entanglements.

 9 Types of Stock Portfolio

 The variety of portfolio types is infinite.
 Most investors, however, prefer a few portfolio strategies.
-Here I detail some of the best performing stock portfolio methodologies and also further reading on how to recreate the strategy for yourself.
+Here I detail some of the best performing stock portfolio methodologies and further reading on how to recreate the strategies for yourself.

 Some of the most popular stock portfolios today include: